Th3Un1q3/better-testing/01/STORY.md

 ## Bonus

-Can you say what will be in the console if I run `01 - hello word/test-tool/explore-sequence.spec.js`
+Can you say what will be in the console if I run `01/src/explore-sequence.spec.js`
 * Why it's important to understand test execution sequence?

 # Why does practice matter?